Sylvia Epstein - Obituary

-Sylvia Kurlansky Epstein, age 88, passed away peacefully on Friday, June 26th as the result of complications from Non-Hodgkin Lymphoma.
-Happily married to Harold S. Epstein for 64 years, she had relocated permanently back to her hometown of Bridgeport, Connecticut from Palm Beach, Florida following his passing in 2018.
-Sylvia is survived by two daughters, Martha and Lenore; her son Matthew and his wife Rebekah; three loving grandchildren, Benjamin, Shoshana, and Gabrielle; two brothers, Normand Kurland and Dr. Louis Kurlansky; and numerous nephews, nieces and cousins.
+Sylvia Kurlansky Epstein, age 88, passed away peacefully on Friday, June 26, 2020 as the result of complications from Non-Hodgkin Lymphoma.
+Happily married to Harold S. Epstein for 64 years, she had relocated permanently back to her hometown of Bridgeport, CT from Palm Beach, FL following his passing in 2018.
+Sylvia is survived by two daughters Martha and Lenore; her son Matthew and his wife Rebekah; three loving grandchildren Benjamin, Shoshana, and Gabrielle; two brothers Normand Kurland and Dr. Louis Kurlansky; and numerous nephews, nieces and cousins.
 Born in 1931, Sylvia was the daughter of Lena Abramowitz Krentzman, and granddaughter of Louis Kurlansky and Fannie Resnikoff.
 Sylvia graduated from both Central High School and Connecticut Teachers College before becoming an elementary school teacher in the 1950's.

 Sylvia was a passionate and skilled tennis player, winning numerous awards and confounding opponents of all ages up and down the eastern seaboard with her subtle precision and quick footwork.
 She was an exuberant lover of classical music and show tunes; an avid singer, dancer, and piano player; and a wonderful sailor and chef.
 Sylvia's tireless contributions to the Bridgeport Jewish Community culminated in her early 1980's role as producer of Fiddler on the Roof for Congregation B'nai Israel.
 She was also active with The Workmen's Circle and a supporter of the Jewish Home for the Elderly and the Jewish Community Center.